 There are a variety of French courses on BBC and they are totally free to use.
 One downside is that it doesn’t offer tests or exams so you might have to get them elsewhere.

 Loecsen is a free online platform designed for language beginners, with 41 languages available.
 The French lessons are split into 17 categories: essentials, conversation, learning, colours, numbers, time tracking, taxi, feelings, family, bar, restaurant, parting, transportation, looking for someone, hotel, beach, and in case of trouble.
-Students can choose to learn with their desired topics without any registration.
+Students can choose to learn about their desired topics without any registration.

 French in action is produced by Yale University and WGBH Boston with Wellesley College.
 The quality is naturally quite good.
 Enjoy some great college level education without actually enrolling!